Knifeman kills mother and sister near Paris, IS claims attack - Journal du Cameroun

 The motive for the violence remained unclear despite a claim by the Islamic State (IS) group that it was an attack by one of its fighters responding to the terror organisation’s propaganda.

-Collomb said the attacker was “mentally unstable, rather than someone who was committed, who would respond to orders from a terrorist organisation, in particular Daesh,” another name for IS.
+Collomb said the attacker was “mentally unstable, rather than someone who was committed, who would respond to orders from a terrorist organisation”.

-Regular French criminal prosecutors are investigating the case rather than anti-terror specialists, Collomb stressed, although checks on the killer’s phone and computer were under way.
+The Versailles public prosecutor, however, said in a statement late Thursday that the assailant had shouted “Allahu Akbar” (God is Greatest) and threatened police before he was shot.

+“Investigations are under way to determine the circumstances and the exact sequence of events as well as the motivation of the perpetrator, which is still uncertain at present,” the statement added.

-Experts have urged caution about recent IS claims of responsibility for attacks around the world, because declarations have multiplied as it faces defeat on the battlefield in the Middle East.
+Experts have urged caution about some recent IS claims taking responsibility for attacks around the world, as governments and experts have thrown several such declarations into doubt.

-The attacker’s third victim was in a critical condition after being rushed to hospital by helicopter, officials said.
+The attacker’s third victim, 66, was in a critical condition after being airlifted to hospital, officials said.

 – ‘A guy who had lost it’ –

-The attack happened around 9 am (0700 GMT) on Thursday in Trappes, a poor town with a large Muslim population about 30 kilometres (20 miles) southwest of the capital.
+The attack happened around 9 am (0700 GMT) in Trappes, a poor town with a large Muslim population about 30 kilometres (20 miles) southwest of the capital.

-Armed police responded to reports of violence and were threatened by the man who had stabbed his mother to death in her home, Collomb added.
+Armed police responded to reports of violence and were threatened by the man who had stabbed his 71-year-old mother to death in her home, Collomb added.
+The man’s sister was aged 49.

 “He walked towards the police with his knife,” he said.
 “Police then opened fire.”